My Top 26 Best Travel Destinations For 2026

 Tajikistan

 My passport was sadly running out of pages and Tajikistan was not in the cards for my 2025 Central Asian backpacking adventure.
-It remains on my radar for 2026, and I have heard nothing but great things from the travelers who have visited.
+It remains on my radar for 2026, especially the Pamir Highway.
+I have heard nothing but great things from the travelers who have visited, emphasizing the rugged terrains and kindness of its locals.
 Where it lacks in tourist infrastructure, it makes up for in its stunning natural landscapes, hospitable people, and abundance of authentic travel experiences.

 Pakistan